-Due to the structure of the modern American news circuit, stories of kidnappings tend to make breaking news, leaving the names of women such as Jaycee Dugard, Elizabeth Smart, and Amanda Berry forever imprinted on the minds of viewers across the country.
-Far too often we hear about women who have been captured, raped, or attacked followed by occasional stories of their against-all-odds escapes, which are celebrated by the masses.
+According to the FBI, in the United States, a child goes missing or is abducted every 40 seconds.
+Due to the structure of the modern American news circuit, stories of kidnappings tend to make breaking news, leaving the names of women such as Jaycee Dugard, Elizabeth Smart, and Amanda Berry forever imprinted on the minds of many viewers across the country.
+Far too often we hear about women who have been captured, raped, or attacked.
+The stories of an against-all-odds escape are celebrated by the masses.

-However, the kidnapping of Rosalynn McGinnis, which took place from 1997 to 2016, is sure to go down in history as one of the most infamous child abduction cases - because she escaped.
-Rosalynn McGinnis was kidnapped at the age of 12 by her stepfather Henri Piette and, after living with him in Mexico with their nine children for nearly two decades, she escaped.
-It would then be nearly a year before authorities would be able to locate the man she had known as a stepfather, a husband, and the father of her children.
+The kidnapping of Rosalynn McGinnis, which took place from 1997 to 2016, is sure to go down in history as one of the most infamous child abduction cases.
+Rosalynn was abducted at the age of 12 by her stepfather Henri Piette and, after living with him in Mexico with their nine children for nearly two decades, she escaped.
+It then took authorities nearly a year before they were able to locate the man who abused her daily for 19 years.

-Over the nearly 19 years that she was held against her will by her stepfather, Rosalynn gave birth to nine of Piette's children - and none of them had any idea what their mother was enduring.
+Over the 19 years that she was held against her will by Piette, Rosalynn gave birth to nine of his children.

-In an effort to protect her children from the horrifying reality of their situation, Rosalynn kept her kidnapping and sexual abuse a secret, raising her children in his home and silently suffering from the abuse and torture that had become a norm.
-It wasn't until after they had all escaped from Piette that the children learned the truth about their father and their life.
+In an effort to protect their children from the horrifying reality of their situation, Rosalynn kept her kidnapping and sexual abuse a secret from them while they lived with Piette.
+It wasn't until after they escaped that the children learned the truth about their father and their life.